juliaguida/oystercard/oystercard/walkthroughs/03_debugging.md

   from /Users/shadchnev/.rvm/gems/ruby-2.2.2/bin/ruby_executable_hooks:15:in `<main>'
 ```

 This is called a `stack trace`.
 It may look intimidating but actually it's very helpful.
 It shows all the files Ruby was running before it encountered an error.
-This usually helps you to understand what was happenening before the error occurred.
+This usually helps you to understand what was happening before the error occurred.

 Read it from top to the bottom.
 The first line